mirceanton/mirceanton.com/content/post/0000-the-best-os-for-kubernetes/index.md

 This command has now generated 3 files for us:

-`controlplane.yaml` : the machine config file for the control-plane nodes of the cluster `worker.yaml` : the machine config file for the worker nodes of the cluster `talosconfig` : which is the Talos equivalent of a `kubeconfig` file
+- `controlplane.yaml` -> the machine config file for the control-plane nodes of the cluster
+- `worker.yaml` -> the machine config file for the worker nodes of the cluster
+- `talosconfig` -> the Talos equivalent of a `kubeconfig` file

 ### Installing Talos